 - The employer must give the individual a written statement of the particulars of the status of employee shareholder.

-- The individual must obtain advice from a relevant independent adviser on the terms and effect of the written statement.
+- The individual must get advice from a relevant independent adviser on the terms and effect of the written statement.
 The company is required to pay for that advice whether the individual accepts the job or not.

 - The individual cannot accept or agree to an employee shareholder job until 7 days have passed following receipt of the advice.
-The 7 days commence on the day after the advice has been received.
+The 7 days begin on the day after the advice has been received.

 Employment rights of an employee shareholder

 - statutory maternity, paternity and adoption leave and pay

 - unfair dismissal rights where they are classed as automatically unfair reasons, where dismissal is based on discriminatory grounds and in relation to health and safety